-The applicant mailed public notice of the HPB hearing to all property owners within 500 feet of the property at least 15 days prior to the HPB hearing date.
-In addition, Town staff posted public notice signs on the property, published notice of the HPB hearing on the Town's website and made the application available for review on the Town's Development Activity Map.
+The property was posted in accordance with Section 15.64.080.E(1) of the Town's Municipal Code that requires the property be posted for at least ten days prior to a public hearing.
+In addition, the applicant mailed notices to property owners within 500 feet of the property.
+Town staff published notice of the public hearing on the Town's website and made the application available for review on the Town's Development Activity Map.